 To further their mission of helping small businesses succeed, the Small Business Administration (SBA) needed a learning platform focused on female entrepreneurs.
-We engaged as a subcontractor to Fearless to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.
+As a subcontractor to Fearless, we were brought in to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.

 As a subcontractor to Fearless, our team provided additional technical leadership around how best to address this challenge.
 In particular, we helped architect and engineer a custom API wrapper that programmatically makes calls into Brightspot, thereby leveraging its full feature set in an independent way.
 This approach gave them the power to create a curated learning experience for female entrepreneurs.

-- Demonstrated, using a spike solution, that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA
+- Demonstrated via a spike solution that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA

 - Delivered 11 modules of working content, including video, audio, downloadable worksheets, interactive self-assessments, and more

 - Released to the public in January 2021